 There you have it.
 As you can see, it wasn’t an in-depth tutorial on how to use a beard trimmer.
 There are plenty of those out there already.

-Instead, I wanted to simply list some random but frequently asked questions on beard trimmers and answer them in the clearest way possible.
+Instead, I wanted to simply list some random but frequently asked questions on beard trimmers.

 Hopefully, you found what you were looking for and plenty more to go with it.